Follow us on Twitter

 Our long-term vision

-Our long-term vision is of a Europe of democracies that trade together, enjoy cultural exchange with each other, and co-operate voluntarily where it makes sense to do so.
-This is what the British people were told they were signing up to by the government when they voted to stay in the European Economic Community in 1975.
+Our long-term vision is of a more responsive and effective democracy here in Britain, together with a Europe of Democracies to replace today's EU - of countries that trade together, enjoy cultural exchange with each other, and co-operate voluntarily where it makes sense to do so.

-In the quickly-changing era of globalisation, the emphasis must be on the ability of countries to adapt with speed to changing circumstances, not creating enormous, slow-moving political structures.
+The EU's future, or lack of one, is properly a matter for its remaining members to define.
+But in the quickly-changing era of globalisation, the emphasis today must be on the ability of countries to adapt with speed to changing circumstances, not creating enormous, slow-moving political structures.

 The Democracy Movement is a registered company limited by guarantee - a special non-profit status - registration no. 3673846.
 In accordance with legal requirements we file annual accounts and the details of our directors every year and these are available from Companies House to anyone who wishes to view them.